fuzziqersoftware/sharedstructures/README.md

 For both structures, the iterator objects cache one or more results on the iterator object itself, so values can't be modified through the iterator object.

-Queues and IntVectors are not iterable.
+Queues, PriorityQueues, and IntVectors are not iterable.

 ## Python wrapper semantics

-HashTable, PrefixTree, Queue, and IntVector can also be used from Python with the included module.
+HashTable, PrefixTree, Queue, PriorityQueue, and IntVector can also be used from Python with the included module.
 For HashTable and PrefixTree, keys can be accessed directly with the subscript operator (`t[k] = value`; `value = t[k]`; `del t[k]`).
 Keys must be strings (bytes in Python 3); TypeError is raised if some other type is given for a key.
-For Queue and IntVector, items cannot be accessed using the subscript operator; you have to call the appropriate functions on the object instead.
+For Queue, PriorityQueue, and IntVector, items cannot be accessed using the subscript operator; you have to call the appropriate functions on the object instead.

-For all types except IntVector, the Python wrapper transparently marshals objects that aren't basic types - which means you can store tuples, dicts, lists, etc. in HashTables, PrefixTrees, and Queues, though this will be inefficient for large objects.
+For HashTables, PrefixTrees, and Queues (but not PriorityQueues), the Python wrapper transparently marshals objects that aren't basic types - which means you can store tuples, dicts, lists, etc. in HashTables, PrefixTrees, and Queues, though this will be inefficient for large objects.
 Storing numeric values and True/False/None in a PrefixTree will use the tree's corresponding native types, so they can be easily accessed from non-Python programs.

 There are a few quirks to watch out for:
 - With HashTable and PrefixTree, modifying complex values in-place will silently fail because `t[k]` returns a copy of the value at `k`, since it's generally not safe to directly modify values without holding the pool lock.
 Statements like `t[k1] = {}; t[k1][k2] = 17` won't work - after doing this, `t[k1]` will still be an empty dictionary.